Pictures that make you stop, look, and wonder, what Is the story.

 we were gone.

-o good!
+God is so good!
 Had Joe taken just one treatment of Chemo he wouldn't have qualified for the clinical trial which will eliminate the stem cell transplant!
 Dr. Wang at MD Anderson is the top MCL doctor in the nation.
 He said since Joe's nodes hadn't grown they would take the 'watch and wait' approach.
 We will return every 3 months for another CT scan to see if anything is changing.

 The 3 month reprieve is an answer to prayer.
 We are now juicing and eating fresh fruit and vegetables trying to get Joe's immune system up along with lots of vitamins!
 Everything we read tells us that building his immune system is the key to beating this 'so-called' incurable disease.